joshbegley/nyt-latest/previous.md

 `Tuesday’s nonpartisan primaries will determine candidates for November.
 A former Biden cabinet secretary, a one-time Fox News host and a billionaire are vying to replace the term-limited governor, Gavin Newsom.`\
 https://www.nytimes.com/live/2026/06/02/us/california-election-primary-governor

-**Carney Says Canada Is Failing Jewish Canadians, Describing ‘Crisis of Antisemitism’**\
+**Carney Says Canada Faces a ‘Crisis of Antisemitism’**\
-`Prime Minister Mark Carney’s comments followed calls from Jewish organizations to address what they described as a crisis of antisemitism.`\
+`Prime Minister Mark Carney’s comments followed calls for action from Jewish organizations and after a government report found that antisemitism had surged in Canada in recent years.`\
 https://www.nytimes.com/2026/06/02/world/canada/carney-antisemitism-toronto-canada.html

 **Martin Scorsese Is Embracing A.I.**\